Is Barclays looking for the perfect match?

 Practicalities

 Mr Staley is focused on building a bank centred in London and New York, and has just sold dozens of businesses, and exited Africa, where the bank spent a chequered century.

 He has no desire to do business in the places that Standard Chartered plies its trade.
 Standard Chartered itself has learnt the hard way about the pitfalls of doing business in places like Iran - incurring hefty fines from US regulators.

 Standard Chartered is focused on building a bank based on facilitating trade in the developed and developing countries of Asia and Africa.
-It has little institutional interest or expertise in investment banking - despite the fact that Bill Winters was a long time colleague of Mr Staley's at JP Morgan's US investment bank.
+It has little institutional interest or expertise in investment banking - despite the fact that Bill Winters was a long-time colleague of Mr Staley's at JP Morgan's US investment bank.

 As for Mr Bramson, the activist shareholder, he has so far not been that active, and if and when that changes, it seems unlikely that this deal is the thing he would agitate for.

-City sources say his plan is most likely to include getting Barclays to sell of bits of its investment bank.
+City sources say his plan is most likely to include getting Barclays to sell off bits of its investment bank.
 Investment banking is risky, and regulators require investment banks to set aside a lot more shock absorbing capital as the price of playing that game, compared to supposedly less risky retail banking.

-Reducing the size of the investment bank would free up lots of capital which could then be returned to shareholders like Bramson.
+Reducing the size of the investment bank would free up lots of capital that could then be returned to shareholders like Mr Bramson.

 Never say never - but my guess is that this fairytale marriage of two of Britain's biggest banks is, at the moment, just that.